vanjac/aodix-repair/README.md

 Run the python script on the `.adx` file to repair: `python aodix-repair.py file.adx`

 It will print a list of all VST paths, and whether it had to repair each of them.

+**Note:** The script can only work automatically if the paths to your VST folders (in Aodix Configuration settings) contained **at least 33 characters** when the file was saved.
+For example: `C:\Program Files (x86)\VSTPlugins` is 33 characters long, but `C:\VST` is only 6 characters and can't be repaired by the script.